 Suicide is the second leading cause of death for 15-34 year-olds in the U.S.

-On Saturday and Sunday nights, my radio show Dawson McAllister Live goes for two hours.
-Sometimes just after the show I say to myself, "While the show was going on, some teenager or young adult across America died by suicide."
+On Saturday and Sunday nights, my radio show Dawson McAllister Live went for two hours.
+Sometimes just after the show, I'd say to myself, "While the show was going on, some teenager or young adult across America died by suicide."
 I am deeply grateful that my show and TheHopeLine have saved thousands of people from killing themselves.
 Yet I am still haunted by the many we could not reach.

 Here Are 10 Depression and Suicide Statistics

-- Most suicidal people give definite warning signals of their suicidal intentions, but others are often unaware of the significance of these warnings or unsure what to do about them.
+5. Most suicidal people give definite warning signals of their suicidal intentions, but others are often unaware of the significance of these warnings or unsure of what to do about them.

-- Surviving family members not only suffer the loss of a loved one to suicide, but are also themselves at higher risk of suicide and emotional problems.
+8. Surviving family members not only suffer the loss of a loved one to suicide, but are also at higher risk of suicide and emotional problems.

-- Peer support plays an important role in the treatment of mental and substance use disorders and holds a potential for helping those at risk for suicide.
+10. Peer support plays an important role in the treatment of mental and substance use disorders and holds the potential for helping those at risk for suicide.

 We Can All Help

 As Roselyn wrote: We need to find ways among ourselves to prevent suicide from happening, not just leave it to experts or therapists.
 She is right.
 Experts are needed, but most people turn to their friends for help first.
-That is why this blog series may be the most important I have ever written.
+That's why I wrote this blog on how to help a suicidal friend.

 Center for Disease Control 2015 Report